-Guide to Employment Permits in Malaysia for Foreign Workers
+Employment Permits in Malaysia

 Foreign workers who wish to be employed by a company within Malaysia will have to have their application reviewed by the relevant government agencies, such as the Ministry of Manpower.
 The employee’s sponsoring company must also work with the government to ensure that the worker is approved for entry.

-- The employment pass
+- Temporary employment pass;

-The Employment pass is classified into three categories.
+The employment pass is classified into three categories: